-To address this gap, we propose a novel maintenance strategy for satellite constellations that integrates OOS with the deployment of spare satellites.
-Within this strategy, failed satellites are not only replaced by spare satellites but can also be repaired through OOS if the failure is recoverable.
-To evaluate the performance of the proposed strategy at a strategic level, we construct the corresponding supply chain and develop an assessment tool based on an inventory management model.
-Building on this foundation, we introduce relevant decision-making scenarios, formulate them as optimization problems, and conduct a case study to demonstrate the applicability of the proposed approach and provide actionable insights.
+To address this gap, this paper proposes a maintenance strategy for satellite constellations that integrates OOS with spare satellite management.
+Under this strategy, failed satellites may be replaced by spare units or recovered through OOS when the failure is recoverable.
+To evaluate the proposed strategy, we develop an assessment tool based on an inventory management model.
+Building on this model, we define a decision-making scenario involving two stakeholders: the constellation operator, as the customer of OOS, and the OOS provider.
+We then formulate these settings as optimization problems and conduct a case study.